MichiK/cards-against-users/README.md

 `white.txt` contains the words which are inserted into the blank spots on black cards.
 Articles should be written lowercase.
-If a word is always written lowercase, even at the beginning of sentence (i.e. a command), a space can be added in front of the word to prevent capitalization.
+If a word is always written lowercase, even at the beginning of a sentence (i.e. a command), a space can be added in front of the word to prevent capitalization.